SparkResearchLabs/GirlsGoIT/Curriculum.md

 ### Next level of HTML

-The following chapter is a continuation of the HTML chapter.
 This module will cover more advanced topics of User Interface creation.
-During this session, the participants will learn how to create the page layout, how to integrate HTML documents with their project, where to create them, how to render HTML, what is CSS and how to integrate it to HTML documents, and also the'll be presented a list of useful JavaScript snippets.
+During this session, the participants will learn how to create the page layout, how to integrate HTML documents within their project, where to create them, how to render HTML, what is CSS and how to integrate it into HTML documents and also they'll be presented a list of useful JavaScript snippets.

 The presentation will cover:
 * Flask HTML rendering